 Based on a recommendation from Fleur De Force, we booked in for a night before we headed into the Desert.
 With brilliant help from Megan, online and on the phone we booked two London Crown Suites for the night.
 We booked directly with great customer service online and on the ‘phone with additional support from the concierge team who helped me with a bunch of ‘first timer’ questions.

 Where Exactly Is The London Hotel West Hollywood Located?

 We’d booked the London Crown Suites to give ourselves some extra room and comfort.
 What we hadn’t realized was just how big they actually were!
 These spacious suites had two double beds, a full sized sofa and seating area, a small kitchenette, plus a vast bathroom with soak tub and plentiful wardrobe space.
 Like our rooms at the Marriott Palm Springs, we could have fitted all three of us into just one room (but we weren’t complaining!).

 When we checked in, the wonderful lady on reception asked if we wanted to know more about the amenities.
-In an embarrassing clash of cultures, I wasn’t sure what ‘a-men-itites’ mean, as us Brits pronounce it ‘ameeenities’ but after a quick stumble we asked to know more.
+In an embarrassing clash of cultures, I wasn’t sure what ‘a-men-itites’ meant, as we Brits pronounce it ‘ameeenities’, but after a quick stumble we asked to know more.
 I promise I was paying attention as she took us around the key sites, all with a very British Interior design from David Collins.